The Best Pizza Dough Recipe

 - 2 cups warm water

 - 1 T. salt

-In the bowl of a stand mixer, add the warm water.
+- In the bowl of a stand mixer, add the warm water.
 Then add the sugar and yeast.
 Let the yeast sit for 10 minutes or until the yeast is bubbly (signifying it has been activated).

-Add 3 cups of flour and the salt to the yeast mixture.
+- Add 3 cups of flour and the salt to the yeast mixture.
 Using the dough hook, mix until flour is combined.
 Add remaining 2 cups of flour.
 Stir until the dough comes away from the sides of the bowl.
 If the dough is really sticky, add flour 1 tablespoon at a time.
 You don't want to add too much flour.
 You want the dough to still have a tacky feel to it.
 (We just don't want overly sticky)!

-Add about 1-2 tsp of oil (I use Canola oil) to a bowl.
+- Add about 1-2 tsp of oil (I use Canola oil) to a bowl.
 Using your hand or a paper towel, make sure the oil is covering the entire bowl.
 Place the pizza dough ball in the bowl.
 Then turn the dough ball over, so that the oil is lightly covering both sides of the dough.